londelec/leandcxmlman/source/sections/Modbusma/InitMessages.rst

 .. include-file:: sections/Include/Modbusma_Func.rstinc "" "See :numref:`tabid-ModbusmaInitMsgFunc`"

+   * :attr:	:xmlattr:`File`
+     :val:	1...65535 or 0x0001...0xFFFF
+     :def:	0x0001
+     :desc:	Modbus Memory file number number.
+		:inlinetip:`Attribute is used only for File Record messages` :ref:`xmlattr-ModbusmaInitMsgFunc`\ ="20" :inlinetip:`or` :ref:`xmlattr-ModbusmaInitMsgFunc`\ ="21"

 .. include-file:: sections/Include/Modbusma_Reg.rstinc "" "Data will be written to or read from this register."
 		:inlinetip:`See` :numref:`tabid-ModbusmaInitMsgFunc` :inlinetip:`to check if attribute is optional.`